Viazel/Viazel/README.md

 <h1>Hi 👋</h1>

-I'm currently learing to make money with Fiverr and Figma (lol) 🙃</br>
+I'm currently learning to make money with Fiverr and Figma (lol) 🙃</br>
 and learning C++ 😎